hanabi/hanabi.github.io/Reference.md

 * In this situation, the player must be trying to communicate something extra.
 Similar to an *Occupied Finesse*, the player is trying to signal that this seemingly innocent *Save Clue* is actually a *Play Clue* instead.
 Someone on the team must have the cards to make this critical card playable.
 * In some situations, the blind-player may have to defer playing into the *Finesse* and instead give a *5 Save* to the player with the (now) unsafe chop.
 If they do, then this is not a problem - the clue receiver can retroactively determine that a *Declined 5's Finesse* has occurred and should not *Stomp* on the *Finesse*.

-#### The Rank Choice Bluff & The Rank Choice Finesse
+#### The Rank Choice Bluff

 * *Reverse Finesses* take precedence over *Bluffs*.
 This means that you cannot use cards to *Bluff* that have "matching" cards in the *Finesse Position* of other players, since the player you want to *Bluff* will pause to give a chance for the matching cards to play first.
 * However, in some rare situations, when initiating a *Reverse Finesse*, you have a free choice between a color clue and a rank clue, meaning that both rank and color will **only** touch the one target card.
+Here, players will normally choose color instead of rank, since in most variants, color clues are better than rank clues.
-* By convention, if you use rank instead of color, you communicate that you really want a *Bluff* to happen, and that the next player should **not** wait for other matching cards to play first.
+* Im this situation, if a player chooses rank instead of color, and there was not a good reason to do so, then the player giving the clue must be trying to communicate something extra.
+By convention, this means that they really want a *Bluff* to happen (instead of a *Reverse Finesse*).
+The next player should **not** wait for other matching cards to play first.
 This is called a *Rank Choice Bluff*.
-* After communicating that you want a *Rank Choice Bluff* to happen, the next player will blind-play their *Finesse Position* card.
-But if that card matches the clued card, then it was actually a *Rank Choice Finesse* instead of a *Rank Choice Bluff*.
-A *Rank Choice Finesse* may be preferable to a (more ordinary) *Ambiguous Finesse*, which will resolve more slowly.
 * Note that it is possible to use the *Rank Choice* convention with any kind of *Bluff*.
 Thus, it is possible to *Rank Choice 3 Bluff*, *Rank Choice Double Bluff*, *Rank Choice Triple Bluff*, and so forth.
 * Examples:
   * Game #8129, turn 4 (cluing Hyakinthus' green 3 with number 3)

+#### The Rank Choice Finesse

+* First, see the section on the *[Rank Choice Bluff](#the-rank-choice-bluff)*.
+* After Bob sees that Alice wants a *Rank Choice Bluff* to happen, he will blind-play his *Finesse Position* card, expecting it to be an unrelated card.
+But if Bob plays a card that matches the card that was clued?
+* In this situation, this would be a *Rank Choice Finesse* instead of a *Rank Choice Bluff*.
+A *Rank Choice Finesse* may be preferable to a (more ordinary) *Ambiguous Finesse*, which will resolve more slowly.

 #### The Rank Choice Save Finesse